jakerwalton/Project_3_Frontend/README.md

 ## <a name="nextsteps"></a>Project Next Steps

+- Authenticated users can only edit or delete any their previous contributions
 - Users have the ability to view a personalized dashboard containing their individual contributions as well as their starred/favorited posts

 ## <a name="deployment"></a>Deployed Link